Where Food Meets Design: An Introduction to our Lab

 We’re also still developing our vision and refining our process as we go, so it may be a good idea to get a little swept away every now and then (within reason of course) so that when we recalibrate and refocus we see what we’re after with even more clarity.
 The coronavirus pandemic has given us just such a break to analyze the work we have been doing.

-From my perspective, we need to realign with our founding principles of being human centered.
+From my perspective, we need to realign with our founding principles of being human centred.
 The most exciting days in the lab are when we get to show people around and explain the work we’re doing - it’s in these moments that I feel like we have created real value by sharing vital knowledge.
-Like the fact that za'atar is a word associated with 8 different herbs and the ones most commonly used are actually not thyme, but a native species of oregano!
+Like the fact that zaatar is a word associated with 8 different herbs and the ones most commonly used are actually not thyme, but a native species of oregano!
 It’s seeing people have these ‘aha’ moments that is the most inspiring part of the job.

-We’re in a unique position to develop a one-of-a-kind lab anywhere in the world that is design-led and predominantly focused on local food culture.
+We’re in a unique position to develop a first-of-its-kind lab anywhere in the world that is design-led and predominantly focused on local food culture.
 The journey so far has been a fascinating one with many pivotal conversations, many lessons learned, many failed experiments and hugely successful ones too.
 As we continue to grow at the heart of an inspiring restaurant, with so many unique personalities, I have no doubt that we will cement our identity and become a valuable resource for anyone interested in food and design.